 Wander Bergen on Foot

-Don’t forget to plan to explore this picturesque city on foot.
-From the large square in the center of the city with fountains to the beautiful architecture at every turn, you’ll find walking around is an attraction in-of-itself.
+Don’t forget to plan to explore Bergen on foot.
+From the large square in the center of the city with fountains to the beautiful architecture at every turn, you’ll find walking around Bergen is a very kid-friendly attraction in-of-itself.

 Celine Brewer is a dedicated family travel blogger with a profound passion for helping families create unforgettable adventures together.
 Her blog blends captivating travel narratives with practical tips for family-friendly destinations and enjoying active travel with kids.
 As a mother of two, she understands the unique challenges of traveling with children and offers valuable insights to empower parents.